adamwulf/app-launch-guide/README.md

 - [ ] Email your list and let them know it's live!
 Ask for downloads _and reviews_.
 - [ ] Track daily active users and daily new users
      - If active users isn't growing with new users, than your active users are just churning and leaving.
 Find out why and keep them engaged.
-- [ ] Watch you Mixpanel and Crashlytics feedback for trends, and adjust the app as necessary
+- [ ] Watch your Mixpanel and Crashlytics feedback for trends, and adjust the app as necessary
 - [ ] Continue iterating on your marketing idea spreadsheet

+# "Am I too late?"
+What if you've already launched your app, or are already neck deep in product development, is it too late to start?
+Should you just skip the first half of this guide and pick it up somewhere in the middle?

+Nope and nope!

+It's never too late to start working through this marketing plan and synchronizing it into your development schedule.
+The most important thing is to start wherever you are now and take concrete steps toward where you want to be: connected to your target audience and building a product they're eager for.

+## Redemption Time
+I've confessed many of my mistakes with Loose Leaf, chief among them: I started with the wrong audience, wrong revenue model, and didn't have a marketing plan till post-launch.
+Oops?

+However!

+Shortly after launch, I buckled down and started reading, learning, and then _implementing_ a marketing plan for Loose Leaf.
+That was November.
+I pushed through the Traction spreadsheet I'd built, following everything I just wrote about in this plan, and it paid off big time in March with nearly [100k downloads in one weekend](http://blog.getlooseleaf.com/post/113969679734/100k-downloads-in-1-weekend)!
+And it's continued to work with another near 18k downloads over the following month!

+It can be a tough road, and it can sometimes take longer than we'd like, but it works.
+This is a marathon, not a sprint.

 # Contribute!

 This guide is open for a reason - Feel free to fork and contribute your own ideas and edits back for us all to improve from.
+This guide is a living document, I'll continue to update it with additional info and ideas as I can, and as often as I get suggestions, feedback, and contributions from you!

-As an indie dev, we don't have funding, a marketing department, or golden handshakes with insiders - anything we can do to help advise each other is invaluable.
+As indie devs, we don't have funding, a marketing department, or golden handshakes with insiders - anything we can do to help advise each other is invaluable.

 Reach out to me on twitter: [@adamwulf](https://twitter.com/adamwulf)

 Follow Loose Leaf's story at: [http://blog.getlooseleaf.com](http://blog.getlooseleaf.com)

+And go [download Loose Leaf](https://itunes.apple.com/us/app/loose-leaf/id625659452?mt=8&uo=4&at=10lNUI&ct=github) and show your fellow indie dev some love! ;)